Max-Prokofiev-leasoft/XPATE-Magento2-payment-plugin/Payment/README.md

 ·         Download your reports in the formats CAMT.053, MT940, MT940S & COD

 ·         One clear dashboard for all your payment, revenue and administrative functions

-·         Available in 4 languages: English, French, Dutch, and German.
-More languages will be added.

 ## Version number